 We believe there are ample opportunities to expand the reach of each of our lifestyle brands in the future, including the opening of new direct to consumer locations, e-commerce growth and wholesale operations expansion.
 In order to expand the reach and maximize the success of each of our brands, we believe we must continue to invest in the lifestyle brands to take advantage of their long-term growth opportunities.
-Future investments include capital expenditures primarily related to direct to consumer operations, such as technology enhancements, e-commerce initiatives and direct to consumer location build-outs for new, relocated or remodeled locations, as well as distribution center enhancements and administrative office expenditures.
-In addition to our capital investments, we must continue to invest in our SG&A expense infrastructure, including people, technology, advertising and other resources.
-While we believe that our investments will generate long-term benefits, the investments may have a short-term negative impact on our operating margin, particularly if there is insufficient sales growth to absorb the incremental costs in a particular year.
-Fiscal 2023 will be a particularly heavy year for both capital expenditures and SG&A, which is expected to decrease our operating margins from the levels achieved in Fiscal 2022.
+We expect Fiscal 2024 will be a particularly heavy year for investment in capital expenditures and expect such investments to primarily be associated with a multi-year project to build a new distribution center in the Southeastern United States to ensure best-in-class direct-to-consumer throughput capabilities for our brands, direct to consumer location build-outs for new, relocated or remodeled locations, technology and related enhancements to support our direct to consumer operations and administrative office expenditures.
+In addition to our capital investments, we will continue to invest in our SG&A expense infrastructure, including people, technology, advertising and other resources.
+While we believe that our investments will generate long-term benefits, the investments are likely to have a short-term negative impact on our operating margin as it will take some time for the anticipated sales growth to absorb the incremental costs of these expenditures.